 Why would Christian disciples in Jerusalem be so suspicious of Saul even three years after his conversion?
 They may have thought that Saul was part of an elaborate and extended plot; they may have wondered why he went off by himself for a while to Arabia; or just as likely, they probably were reluctant to embrace such a dramatic conversion without seeing it with their own eyes.
 Simply, they didn't believe that he was a disciple.
 But Saul had a great loving heart for Jesus and Jesus' followers.
 It no doubt hurt, but he understood that disciples in Jerusalem would long remember the Christians whom Saul persecuted and had killed.
 If those disciples might lack sufficient love, Saul would add a little more of his love to make up for their lack of it.

 In v.
 27, we're introduced to Barnabas, one of the leaders who believed in Saul’s sincerity.
 Thank God for people like Ananias and Barnabas, who'd welcomed people into the family of God with true friendship.
 Barnabas and Saul don't seem to have ever met until now.
-Barnabas was a man who was true to his character, as documented by Luke in 11:11–25.
+Barnabas was a man who was true to his character, as documented by Luke in his gospel: 11:11–25.
 Being both “full of the Holy Spirit” and full “of faith,” he had the faith to believe that Saul could be saved.
 So when Saul arrived in Jerusalem, somehow the paths of both believers crossed.
 Barnabas not only knew the story of Saul’s conversion but he'd also heard reports of how he'd boldly proclaimed Jesus in Damascus.
 So "Barnabas took him and brought him to the apostles."
 (Here, the "apostles" are those who've been with him from the beginning of his ministry.)
 Barnabas personally extended the love of Jesus to Saul.

 From this point on, Saul was welcomed into the fellowship of the saints in Jerusalem.
 Luke tells us in v.
 28: "Saul stayed with them and moved about freely in Jerusalem, speaking boldly in the name of the Lord. . . but they tried to kill him."
 Saul again faced persecution and assassination attempts.
 This would be a recurring pattern in his ministry.
 While proclaiming Jesus, he was engaged in debates by the Greek-speaking Jews (who seem to have taken over the cause of opposing Christianity).
 Soon, these unbelieving, Hellenistic Jews were planning to kill Saul, which was, in their opinion, the only way to silence him!
 His fellow-believers learned of those who were seeking to kill him so they took him to Caesarea for his own protection, sending him on ship from there to Tarsus, his home town, where he'd be safe.
 [Stay tuned: Twelve years will pass in the life of Saul before he returns actively to prominent ministry, being sent out as a missionary from the church at Antioch.
 At that time (shown throughout chapters 11–15), it will again be Barnabas who'll reach out to "Paul," remembering him and loving him.]